The Kandji team is excited to announce Auto Apps, a library of applications that Kandji pre-packages, hosts, and automatically patches.

 You can also automatically Add to Dock, a unique feature enabled by Kandji’s macOS Agent.
 If a user uninstalls the app, the Agent will actually reinstall it and re-add it to the dock on the next check-in.

-- Notification whitelisting: Enables a silent install without the user being notified
+- Allow notifications: Enables a silent install without the user being notified

-- Kernel Extension (KEXT) whitelisting: Ensures users will not receive prompts to approve Kernel Extension access
+- Allow Kernel Extensions (KEXTs): Ensures users will not receive prompts to approve Kernel Extension access

 - PPPC (Privacy Preferences Policy Control Profile): Lets apps access protected user and system resources without the user being prompted to approve the action